Kunull/Writeups/docs/pwn.college/Program Security/Return Oriented Programming.md

 ### Leaking Libc base

-The binary doesn't print any libc addresses.
+The binary doesn't print any Libc addresses.
 However, the saved RIP sitting at `buf + 88` on the stack points into `__libc_start_main+243`, because that is who called `main()`.
 We use the arbitrary read primitive to fetch that 8-byte value directly.

 The saved RIP address comes from `info frame`: